Kowlooncen/Kowlooncen.github/content/authors/admin/_index.md

     summary: |
       The number of Chinese students studying abroad is more than half a million each year, the Academic Committee only considers doctoral students with outstanding academic achievements or great research potential during overseas study.

+  - title: "Star of SMBU" (Highest University Honor at MSU-BIT)
+    date: '2023-06-31'
+    awarder: SMBU
+    summary: |
+      The Shenzhen MSU-BIT University selects the top five students from the school each year, who are honored as the Stars of SMBU.

   # - title: 'Object-Oriented Programming in R'
   #   url: https://www.datacamp.com/courses/object-oriented-programming-with-s3-and-r6-in-r
   #   certificate_url: https://www.datacamp.com